ResilienceAnalytics/ResilienceAnalytics.github.io/Training.md

 ### 1. Creating a Specific Deep Learning Model

-- **Training on Structured Texts**: Train an NLP model (like BERT or GPT) on a corpus where the distinction between theory and application is explicitly made.
+- **Training on Structured Texts**: Train an NLP model on a corpus where the distinction between theory and application is explicitly made.
 - **Manual Annotation**: Texts should be manually annotated to identify theoretical and practical parts, enabling the model to learn this distinction.

 ### 2. Text Extraction and Analysis

-- **Text Extraction**: Use a library such as PyMuPDF to extract specific chapters from "Réflexions".
+- **Text Extraction**: Use a library such as PyMuPDF to extract specific chapters from "Reflexions".
 - **Contextual Analysis with Trained Model**: Apply the trained model to the extracted text, identifying theoretical and practical sections.

 ### 3. Interpretation and Synthesis